brandur/sorg/content/drafts/canonical-log-lines.md

 ORDER BY 1;
 ```

-And as easily as that, I have a data set of all merchants who are eligible to
+And as easily as that, I have a data set of all merchants who are probably
-have their TLS floor updated.
+candidates to have their TLS floor raised.

 ## Implementation (#implementation)

-Middleware makes a good home for implementation.
-This middleware will generally
+Middleware makes a good home for implementing canonical log lines.
+This
-live close to the top of the stack and inject an object through context (i.e.
+middleware will generally live close to the top of the stack and inject an
-`env` in Rack) which is populated by downstream components before being
+object through context (i.e. `env` in Rack) which is populated by downstream
-finalized and emitted by the logging middleware.
+components before being finalized and emitted by the logging middleware.

 For example, the logging middleware might inject an object with a `request_id`
 field which will then be populated downstream by a "request ID" middleware
 after it extracts one from an incoming request's headers.

+We use Ruby as an example here, but the basic of canonical log line is
+trivially applicable to any technology stack.

-An example of a basic implementation:
+A basic implementation:

 ``` ruby
 # A type containing fields that we'd like to populate for the final canonical